hannahrosafriesacher/CalibrationStudy/README.md

 # **Configuration**
 ## Tuning Hyperparameters of MLP using wandb [[2]](#2)

-Start Hyperparameter Sweep with
+Start hyperparameter sweep with

 ```bash
 $ wandb sweep config/sweep_baseline.yaml

 ```

-Copy Sweep ID and start agent with
+Copy Sweep-ID and start agent with
 ```bash
 $ wandb agent sweep_id

 ```

-Other setting options (e.g. TargetID, Number of Model Repetitions) can be chosen in sweep_baseline.yaml.
+Other setting options (e.g. TargetID, Number of model repetitions) can be chosen in sweep_baseline.yaml.
 In this study, hyperparameters were tuned optimizing 4 different metrics:

 - Accuracy (acc)